 To view the presentation, click here:

 Each year, funding is made available for student participation in summer research, sponsored by SDM faculty.
-Up to five (5) research fellowships are awarded on a competitive basis as determined by merit of a submitted research proposal.
+Research fellowships are awarded on a competitive basis as determined by merit of a submitted research proposal.
 This program is designed to introduce a student to research.
 Funding for a second year student is approved only in rare cases.
 Details of the research program and how to apply are offered through the links that follow:

 American Association of Oral Biologists Award

 Each year, one student earns the American Association of Oral Biologists Award.
 The award recognizes a senior dental student who has made significant contributions to the advancement of oral biology and has demonstrated the potential for further achievement in this field.
 This award recognizes the ability of the student to think critically and to participate in original research related to oral biology, as well as the student's academic achievement and enthusiasm for oral biology.
-Jeffrey Howenstein earned the honor and award for the Class of 2012.
+Alexandria Hawkins earned the honor and award for the Class of 2015.

 Quintessence Award for Research Achievement

 Each year, one student earns the Quintessence Award for Research Achievement.
 The award recognizes outstanding achievement in research.
-Bradley Carn earned the honor and award for the Class of 2012.
+Patrick Farrow earned the honor and award for the Class of 2015.